lekhrajdinkar/02-spring/aws/02_storage/01_EBS_EFS.md

 - lifecycle policy to move between : `standard` >> Infrequent-Access/`EFS-IA`(after n1 days) >> `Archive`((after n2 days)) 50%
 - same like s3.

-### provision
+### performance Mode
-- select throughput mode:
-  - `bursting` : throughput scale with size.
+- `general-purpose`( default)
+  - **low-latency** operations :)
+  - lower throughput and is not ideal for highly parallelized big data processing tasks.

-    - general-purpose(R)
+- `max I/O`
+  - Highly parallelized applications and **big data workloads** that require higher throughput.
-    - max I/O
+  -  supports thousands of concurrent connections and higher I/O operations.
+  - slightly **higher latencies** compared to the General Purpose mode :(

 - `enhanced` : throughput scale regardless of size
   - `elastic` : auto-scale with the best performance.
 (R/recommended)
+  - `provision` :
-    - `provision` :  manually configure throughput
+    - manually configure throughput.
+    - If your workloads require even higher and consistent throughput
+    - allows you to specify the throughput you need, independent of the amount of data stored.

+### Max limit
--  size : (auto scale to `Petabyte`-scale)
+-  storage size : (auto scale to `Petabyte`-scale)
 -  R/W max speed : `3GiB/s for R` and `1GiB/s for W`

 ### Security